areimel/necro-cult-11ty/posts/morbid.md

 headline: "Tales From the Basement: Morbid"

-image: /img/articles/morbid/morbid.jpg
+image: "/img/articles/morbid/morbid.jpg"

-album_credit: Morbid - Year of The Goat
+album_credit: "Morbid - Year of The Goat"

 snippet: "It has only been a few hours since I've translated and spoke aloud the first of the demon resurrection passages from the Book of the Dead..."